predict-idlab/obelisk-python/docs/source/index.rst

-Construct Additional Obelisks documentation
+Obelisk-py documentation
 ===========================================

-Construct Additional Obelisks is a fresh client for the Obelisk platform.
+Obelisk-py is a fresh client for the Obelisk platform.
-It is intended to supersede obelisk-py, bringing retry strategies and optional async support.
+It brings retry strategies and optional async support

 .. autosummary::